apparentlymart/node-angularcontext/README.md

 npm install angularcontext
 ```

-This module doesn't include AngularJS so you'll have to obtain a copy of it elsewhere, noting
+This module doesn't include AngularJS, so you'll have to obtain a copy of it elsewhere and
-the caveat listed above under "Hurdles".
+bundle it with your calling application.

 ## Usage